-In December 2012, EDF Energy announced the formal operating life extensions of Hinkley Point B and Hunterston B by seven years to 2023 consistent with its target to achieve an additional seven years on average across the Advanced Gas-Cooled Reactor ("AGR") plants and 20 years for Sizewell B. In EDF Group's results from February 2014, EDF announced that EDF Energy now expects to achieve a ten year life extension for Dungeness B to 2028, subject to receiving the necessary approvals anticipated by the end of 2014 (EDF 2013 full year results press release, February 2014).
-The announcement also stated that:

-"EDF Energy plans to extend the operating life of the Dungeness B nuclear plant by ten years, until 2028.
-Based on expected life extensions, all seven AGR stations and the Sizewell B PWR station will be operating in 2023 when Hinkley Point C is due to be commissioned if a final investment decision is taken in 2014."
+In December 2012, EDF Energy announced the formal operating life extensions of Hinkley Point B and Hunterston B by seven years to 2023, consistent with its target to achieve an additional seven years on average across the Advanced Gas-Cooled Reactor ("AGR") plants and 20 years for Sizewell B. In January 2015, EDF Energy announced that it has extended the expected life of its Dungeness B nuclear power station by ten years.
+This means it is due to continue generating low-carbon electricity until 2028, producing enough power each year to supply the equivalent of 1.5 million homes.
+The announcement also stated that the life extension at Dungeness B is part of a wider EDF Energy programme to extend the lives of its eight nuclear power stations.
+Based on the expected life extensions, all seven AGR stations and the Sizewell B PWR station will be operating in 2023 when Hinkley Point C is due to be commissioned, subject to the final investment decision.